junxit/us-congress-bills-115/bill.md

   - **(1)** hydropower is a renewable resource for purposes of all Federal programs and is an essential source of energy in the United States; and
   - **(2)** the United States should increase substantially the capacity and generation of clean, renewable hydropower that would improve environmental quality in the United States.
 - **(b)** *Modifying the definition of renewable energy to include hydropower* Section 203 of the Energy Policy Act of 2005 (42 U.S.C.
 15852) is amended—
-  - **(1)** in subsection (a), by striking “the following amounts” and all that follows through paragraph (3) and inserting “not less than 15 percent in fiscal year 2017 and each fiscal year thereafter shall be renewable energy.” ; and
+  - **(1)** in subsection (a), by striking “the following amounts” and all that follows through paragraph (3) and inserting “not less than 15 percent in fiscal year 2017 and each fiscal year thereafter shall be renewable energy.”; and
   - **(2)** in subsection (b), by striking paragraph (2) and inserting the following:
     > - **(2)** *Renewable energy* The term renewable energy means electric energy generated from solar, wind, biomass, landfill gas, ocean (including tidal, wave, current, and thermal), geothermal, or municipal solid waste, or from a hydropower project.